-7.1 The intended publication edition of the Local Plan, specifically the Strategic Policies & Land Allocations DPD, and a review of the Development

-Management Policies DPD, are at an advanced stage of preparation.
-It is anticipated that these will reported to council on 20th December 2017.
-Whilst many issues are still to resolved a delay in advancing the local plan will mean that the current development plan policies will become further out of date, exposing the council to an increasing risk of losing appeals on sites that do not represent sustainable development.
-Failure to advance the plan will also greatly undermine the opportunity to secure very significant financial contributions that can address the district's deficits in highway and transport infrastructure, through time-sensitive fund-bidding processes.
+7.1 The intended publication edition of the Local Plan, specifically the Strategic Policies & Land Allocations DPD, and a review of the Development Management Policies DPD, are now sufficiently advanced to be formally published and submitted.
+Whilst it is acknowledged that many issues are still to be resolved this must be balanced with an acknowledgement that further delay in advancing the local plan will mean that the current development plan policies will become further out of date, exposing the council to an increasing risk of losing appeals on sites that do not represent sustainable development.
+Failure to advance the plan will also greatly undermine the opportunity to secure very significant financial contributions that can address the district's deficits in highway and transport infrastructure, through time-sensitive competitive fund-bidding processes.